benmvp/slides/2020/reactglobal/perfect-lib.md

   * **FOUR**: `"files"` tells which files to include in package (instead of using `.npmignore`)
 - **FIVE**: So we use `babel` for transpiling TypeScript to vanilla JS
   * With TypeScript plugin
+  * I don't use Webpack or Rollup because they are better suited for creating bundles
 - **SIX**: Use `tsc` for generating TypeScript definition files
 - **SEVEN**: Wrap it all up in a nice `"build"` script